 The course has been designed for experienced heating installers who wish to fit heat pumps in domestic and small commercial properties.

-The course is designed to provide level three qualification and covers both air to water and ground to water heat pump technologies.
-The course also provides detailed theory and practical knowledge.
+These courses are designed to provide level three qualifications and cover air to water and ground to water heat pump technologies.
+The courses also provide detailed theory and practical knowledge.

 Given the rise, electricians looking to take on more work should look to get training around the installation of domestic electric vehicle charging points.
 Fortunately, there are a number of relevant courses on offer through some of the nation’s leading training providers.
 Some of the best are:

 TradeSkills4U – Electric Car / Vehicle Charging Point Installers Course